Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 **Policy** is a set of JSON documents with the permissions.
 Policies can be grouped in **Roles**.
 We can create new roles as needed.
 Then, either **Users** or **Groups** can be attached to **Policies** or **Roles**.

-## Create a billing alarm

-1. Go to My Account > Billing Dashboard > Billing Preferences
-2. Enable Receive Billing Alarts
-3. Then, go to Services > Cloud Watch > Billing
-4. Fill the Billing alarm section (with the amount of dollars)

 ## Roles

 1. IAM > Roles > Create Role